rapila/plugin-schulcms/data/migration_20_steps.md

     $ rap migrate-model.sh -p schulcms
     $ rap generate-model.sh && rap clear-caches.sh

+Migrate ClassDetail, TeamMemberDetail and EventDetail related category / type configurations

+		$ (cd plugins/schulcms && git checkout "tobeadded")

+	Info: Change from abstact ids to readable names and create missing categories/types automatically.
+	IMPORTENT: In order to prevent broken code, change the following category/type names in the database before you instantiate the detail widgets in admin!
+	Change the names to the corresponding category/type name used in the new SchoolSiteConfig class or configure the old names according to the pattern the settings are called in these config methods.

+  document_categories:
+    school_class_portraits: n
+    school_class_schedules: n
+    school_class_documents: n
+    event_documents: 105
+    team_member_portraits: 108

+  externally_managed_link_categories:
+    school_class_links: n

+  externally_managed_news_types:
+    school_class_news_type_id: n

 ## Further steps

 - Remove content objects if page_type is other than default any more (SchoolHome / PortalHome / Classes / Aktuell / FAQ etc.)